purplecabbage/phonegap-plugins/BlackBerry/ChildBrowser/README.md

 ## Adding the Plugin to your project ##

-Using this plugin requires [BlackBerry PhoneGap](http://github.com/callback/callback-blackberry).
+Using this plugin requires [Cordova BlackBerry-WebWorks](http://github.com/apache/incubator-cordova-blackberry-webworks).

-1. To install the plugin, move www/childbrowser.js to your project's www folder and include a reference to it in your html file after phonegap.js.
+1. To install the plugin, move www/childbrowser.js to your project's www folder and include a reference to it in your html file after cordova.js.

-    &lt;script type="text/javascript" charset="utf-8" src="phonegap.js"&gt;&lt;/script&gt;<br/>
+    &lt;script type="text/javascript" charset="utf-8" src="cordova.js"&gt;&lt;/script&gt;<br/>
     &lt;script type="text/javascript" charset="utf-8" src="childbrowser.js"&gt;&lt;/script&gt;

 2. Copy the image files folder www/childbrowser to your project's www folder.
 Note, you need the entire folder not just the images.

-3. Add the plugin source to your phonegap.jar in your projects ext folder.
-The phonegap.jar file is a jar of source code.
-Open phonegap.jar with your favorite archive manager or use the jar command to create a directory called "com/phonegap/plugins/childbrowser" and copy the `.java` files into it.
+3. Add the plugin source to your cordova.jar in your projects ext folder.
+The cordova.jar file is a jar of source code.
+Open cordova.jar with your favorite archive manager or use the jar command to create a directory called "org/apache/cordova/plugins/childbrowser" and copy the `.java` files into it.

 4. In your projects plugins.xml file add the following line:

-    &lt;plugin name="ChildBrowser" value="com.phonegap.plugins.childbrowser.ChildBrowser"/&gt;
+    &lt;plugin name="ChildBrowser" value="org.apache.cordova.plugins.childbrowser.ChildBrowser"/&gt;

 ## Using the plugin ##